 While the federal government has led the establishment of the national minimum wage, increasingly states and local municipalities have created local ordinances.
 The federal minimum wage is currently $7.25 per hour, while California’s minimum wage is $10.50 an hour.
 Depending upon how the local ordinances were initially introduced, they can either be created legislatively (by a local City Council or Board of Supervisors), or if they were previously set by voter initiative, then only another voter initiative can change them.
 All applicable minimum wages must be posted and visible for employees to see.

 Within the Bay Area, minimum wage ordinances have been set legislatively in Berkeley, Emeryville, and Richmond.
 While San Francisco, San Jose, and now Oakland’s ordinances have been set by voter initiative.
 In both San Francisco and Oakland, voters supported an increase in the minimum wage.
-San Francisco’s $13.00 minimum wage went into effect on July 1, 2016, and Oakland’s minimum wage increased to $12.25, on March 2, 2015.
-Emeryville has a two-tiered minimum wage that went into effect July 1, which is $13.00 for businesses with 55 or less employees and $14.82 for businesses with 56 or more employees.
+San Francisco’s $14.00 minimum wage is effective July 1, 2017, and Oakland’s minimum wage increased to $12.86, on January 1, 2017.
+Emeryville has a two-tiered minimum wage that increases July 1, which is $14.00 for businesses with 55 or less employees and $15.20 for businesses with 56 or more employees.
+Berkeley’s minimum wage will increase on October 1, 2017, to $13.75.

-If a local minimum wage ordinance has not been set, the minimum wage standard is that of the State of California, which is $10.00, an hour.
+If a local minimum wage ordinance has not been set, the minimum wage standard is that of the State of California, which is $10.50, an hour for most employers (those with 26 or more employees).

 Employers are required to provide employees with meal breaks dependent upon the hours worked in any given shift.
 Meal break timing is as follow: